Witness to Change

-“Witness to Change: Conversations on Coastal Impacts” is a new adult reading and discussion series available to Louisiana public libraries and community partners through the LEH’s Coastal Impacts initiative, funded by BHP.
-The series incorporates history, memoir, and fiction and is intended to engage members of the general public in conversations on the beauty of and challenges faced by coastal communities.
+“Witness to Change: Conversations on Coastal Impacts” is a new adult reading and discussion series taking place at Louisiana public libraries and community partners through the LEH’s Coastal Impacts initiative, funded by BHP.
+The series incorporates history, memoir, and fiction and engages members of the general public in conversations on the beauty of and challenges faced by coastal communities.

 Participants will engage in discussions led by scholar facilitators who encourage critical thinking about the subjects discussed.